duskynumber5/3CG/README.md

 ### ASSETS

 A list of all assets (sprites, SFX, fonts, music, shaders, etc.) used in this project.

-Just simple links to where you found them will do.
-If you created any of the assets, you have to specify.
+Card Sprites: Maddison Lobo
-See the examples listed for Project 1 and 2 for more details.
+Font: